UDOT | Navajo Nation_Logo

 SR-162

-Montezuma Creek to Aneth: Heavy paving work in Montezuma Creek, along with full reconstruct of the road surface continues between Montezuma Creek and Aneth.
+Montezuma Creek to Aneth: Heavy paving work in Montezuma Creek is complete.
+However, the full reconstruct of the road surface continues between Montezuma Creek and Aneth.
 Be cautious while traveling as the entire depth of asphalt has been removed in one-mile sections.
 Bumps in the road transitioning from asphalt to dirt.
 Be prepared to hold for a flagging and pilot-car operation.
 Please plan on up to another 15 minutes delays during peak periods.

 Aneth to Colorado Border: Plan on occasional shoulder operations as necessary.
 No delays are anticipated.